 Azure OpenAI Rate Limits

-Truefoundry AI gateway enables us to configure load-balancing rules to enable routing to the most suitable model as defined by the user.
-It can automatically route to the model with the lowest latency or to the model with the least failures.
+TrueFoundry AI gateway enables us to configure load-balancing rules to enable routing to the most suitable model as defined by the user.
+It can automatically route to the model with the lowest latency, to the model with the least failures, or based on priority levels.
 This can help provide a much higher availability and performance for your application.

 The gateway keeps track of the requests / minute and the tokens / minute for each model configured in the gateway.
 It also keeps track of the failures / minute for each model.
 Based on these metrics and the values configured by the user in the load balancing configuration, the gateway will first evaluate the list of healthy models to which a request can be routed.
-Among the list of healthy models, the gateway will then choose the model based on the load balancing strategy configured by the user - which can either be weight based or latency based.
+Among the list of healthy models, the gateway will then choose the model based on the load balancing strategy configured by the user - which can be weight-based, latency-based, or priority-based.

 1. The time per output_token is used as a latency metric to evaluate the latency of the models.